ArjunSahlot/Identify_Num/README.md

 # Identify_Num
 An AI that can recognize the number you draw.
-Made using pygame and pytorch
+Made using pygame, pytorch and tensorflow